Salby/CleverCSS/README.md

 ###Hero

-If you want a header or image that fills the entire viewport, you can do that with the .hero class.
+If you want a header or image that fills the entire viewport, you can do that with the .hero class

     <header class="hero">
       <h1>This is a header</h1>